How Much Does an Outdoor Kitchen Cost?

 Q. Do I need a building permit to build an outdoor kitchen?

-It’s possible, but it depends on where you live and what your project entails.
-If you’re planning to add any utilities, then you’ll likely need permits.
-Some municipalities also require permits if you’re building any structure.
-But if you’re just building a basic cabinet, countertop, and sinking a charcoal grill, you might not need a permit.
-Talk with your contractor to find out which permits will apply to your project.
+It’s possible, but it depends on the location and what the project entails.
+If any utilities are being added, then permits are probably necessary.
+Some municipalities also require permits for building any structure.
+But for a basic cabinet, countertop, and sinking a charcoal grill, there might not be any necessary permits.
+Talk with the contractor to find out which permits will apply to the project.

 Q. How do I weatherproof my outdoor kitchen?

 Talk to a contractor about which materials and methods are best for installing weatherproof materials.
-You can ask about having cabinets weatherproofed, which usually costs $3,000 to $5,000.
-You should also choose flooring that is easily weatherproofed.
+Ask about having cabinets weatherproofed, which usually costs $3,000 to $5,000.
+Also choose flooring that is easily weatherproofed.
 Appliances should be rated for outdoor use, and they’ll need some kind of shade if they’re being positioned in full sun.
 Avoid choosing hardware that could rust, and make sure all light fixtures are also rated for outdoor use.

 Q. Can I put kitchen cabinets in my outdoor kitchen?

 It’s not advised to use regular kitchen cabinets outdoors.
 Most kitchen cabinets are not weatherproofed or made of any kind of durable material to withstand changing temperatures and humidity levels.
-Speak to a cabinet professional about how to achieve an indoor cabinet look outdoors, if that’s what you’re interested in.
+Speak to a cabinet professional about how to achieve an indoor cabinet look outdoors, if that’s the desired look.